farhankn/Awesome/README.md

 - [QTTabBar](http://qttabbar.wikidot.com/) - Extends Explorer by tabs and extra folder views. ![Freeware][Freeware Icon]
 - [Windows 10 Login Background Changer](https://github.com/PFCKrutonium/Windows-10-Login-Background-Changer) - Lets you change the Windows 10 login screen background.  [![Open-Source Software][OSS Icon]](https://github.com/PFCKrutonium/Windows-10-Login-Background-Changer) ![Freeware][Freeware Icon]
 - [ZBar](http://www.zhornsoftware.co.uk/zbar/) - If you use multiple monitors, it lets you display a separate taskbar on each monitor.
+- [Pango Bright](https://pangobright.com/) - PangoBright is a free "screen dimmer" Windows utility for setting the brightness of your main screen as well as external monitors.
+You can choose which screens will be set to the selected brightness level.

 ### Data Recovery